Kenneth Spencer Yalowitz

 Kenneth Spencer Yalowitz (born May 28, 1941) is an American retired diplomat.
-A Foreign Service Officer, he twice served as a U.S. Ambassador and is a Wilson Center Global Fellow.
+A Foreign Service Officer, he twice served as a U.S. Ambassador.
+He most recently served as a Wilson Center Global Fellow.

 Early life and education

-Yalowitz was born on May 28, 1941.
-He graduated from Columbia University with a M.Phil and the University of Wisconsin-Madison with a B.A.
+Yalowitz was born on May 28, 1941 in Chicago, Illinois He graduated from Columbia University with a M.Phil and the University of Wisconsin-Madison with a B.A.

 Career

 During Yalowitz’s 36 year career with the Foreign Service, Yalowitz served as Ambassador to Belarus from 1994-1997 and Georgia from 1998-2001.
 He received the “Ambassador Robert Frasure award for peacemaking and conflict prevention in 2000 for his work preventing spillover of the Chechen war into Georgia.”
 As an academic, he’s served as Director of the Dickey Center for International Understanding at Dartmouth College and as an adjunct professor at several universities including Georgetown University (Director of the Conflict Resolution MA Program) and Washington and Lee University.
 Yalowitz was elected to the American Academy of Diplomacy in 2009.